Alcaro/russian-malware/arlib/sandbox/README.txt

     exploitability: trivial
     maximum impact: per the inode section above, most likely none
     severity: low, due to the trivial maximum impact
-    notes: not fixed, security model was changed; however, it did break its stated security model, so still a vulnerability
+    notes: not fixed, security model was changed; however, it did break the stated security model, so still a vulnerability
+- seccomp filter: ioctl(TCGETS) and ioctl(TIOCGWINSZ) were allowed
+    exploitability: trivial
+    maximum impact: reveals some properties of stdout, including whether it's a terminal or redirected
+    severity: low, due to the trivial maximum impact
+    notes: trivial leaks of non-authorized data is still a sandbox flaw; no clue why I ever allowed them
 - Spectre type 2 (indirect jumps)
     exploitability: if I understand it correctly, fully possible for a sufficiently determined attacker maximum impact: revealing the full contents of the broker's address space, including the full